DakotaLMartinez/p3_08_intro_to_sinatra_slides/marp_test.md

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQVnObsmAMBWv4xbev4TmmLezWslQ87Ugtn2g&usqp=CAU)

-Connecting the diagram to our HTTP request/response cycle, we can say that the React client in our Browser sends a request to our server and the controller is the part of our sinatra code that decides how to respond.
+Connecting the diagram to our HTTP request/response cycle, we can say that the Browser sends a request to our server and the controller is the part of our sinatra code that decides how to respond.
 It may interact with one of our Models to get data from the database and then render a response back to the browser utilizing a view.

-> The way we've used React so far, we've been doing all rendering of HTML within the browser.
+The way we've used React so far, we've been doing all rendering of HTML within the browser.
 While Sinatra has the ability to render html from the server side, we won't be doing so because we want to do that in React.
 Instead, we'll be thinking of our *view* code as a way of describing what the JSON representation of our data should look like when we send a response back to our client side react code.

 ---

+### Key Concepts:

+- **Model** - class that inherits from ActiveRecord::Base that can make queries to the DB and get a collection of objects back
+- **Controller** - class that defines routes and decides how our server will respond to incoming requests
+- **View** - the code that determines the structure of the JSON that the controller will respond with.
+Later, we can move this code to separate files called serializers, but for now, we'll keep this code right inside our controller's routes.
+If we're thinking of our full stack application holistically, we could say that our view code is our react frontend code.

+Models should be familiar at this point, so the new concepts are the Controller and the View.
+In Sinatra, the controller is where we define the routes our application will respond to.
+> This is slightly different in Rails–there are controllers in Rails as well, but the routes are defined in a separate file.
+In Sinatra, routes live in the controller.

+---

-## Restaurant Analogy
+### Restaurant Analogy

 [![Restaurant Analogy](https://image.slidesharecdn.com/introductiontolightninglifecyclevirtualmeetup-190605220136/95/introduction-to-lightning-lifecycle-19-638.jpg?cb=1559772205)](https://blog.yechiel.me/welcome-to-the-mvc-restaurant-fb1709047914)